kanimuni/crawlerservice/README.md

 # Deployment:
 - MongoDB deployed on EC2
+- MySQL DB deployed in as an RDS service on EC2.
-- Service is not deployed yet (6/29)
+- The crawler serivice is deployed on EC2